aem/docs-soap/README.md

 This project was developed for use in a client-side project.
 To use in a Node environment, your project will also require [jsdom-global](https://www.npmjs.com/package/jsdom-global).

-### New in 1.2.0
+### New in 1.2.1

-* The library is now ES5 compatible for use with create-react-app.
-This is a minor release to avoid breaking anyone's code who depends on the ES6 functionality.
+* Comment are stripped from output.
+Fixes bug when pasting on Windows.

 ### Exported API

 ```js
 module.exports = {
   default: docsSoap,